 - incorporated association number.

-If you are launching a website for non-commercial purposes, and you do not plan to operate a business from your website, you will not need an ABN to register the name.
+If you are launching a website for non-commercial purposes and do not plan to operate a business from your website, you will not need an ABN to register the name.

-There are strict legal requirements in meeting the standard of the ACNC.
-Once you are registered with the ACNC, you will be given a charity ABN, which you can use to register your .org.au domain address.
+If you register a ‘.org.au’ domain name, your business must be a registered not-for-profit organisation or charity.
+This involves applying for registration with the Australian Charities and Not-for-profits Commission (ACNC).
+The application involves following strict legal requirements and meeting ACNC criteria.
+Once you are registered with the ACNC, you will be given a charity ABN, which you can use to register your ‘.org.au’ domain.

 - .com;